 As funding allows, these one-time grants are available on a competitive basis with grant monies being awarded in August for expenditure commencing September 1.
 All funds must be expended by August 31 of the following year.
 Historically, Rest Haven has awarded $200,000 in gifts annually to multiple recipients.
 Grant awards can be for up to a period of one year.

-All 2019 Grant Awardees are expected to provide an Interim Report 2019 Interim Report by March 31, 2020 updating the Rest Haven Board of Directors on the progress of grant objectives and grant expenditures and a Final Grant Report 2019 Final Report along with a Final Budget Expenditure Report 2019 Final Budget Expenditure Report for the Rest Haven Board of Directors by October 31, 2020 detailing the manner in which the grant monies have been used and documenting results and progress.
-Both reports should be emailed to Peggy McNamara, Executive Director, at email@example.com.
-The Final Report should include, but not be limited to, a brief description of the project, a summary of how the funds were spent and if goals, objectives and timelines outlined in the original proposal were met and/or not met.
+All 2020 Grant Awardees are expected to provide an Interim Report by March 31, 2021 updating the Rest Haven Board of Directors on the progress of grant objectives and grant expenditures and a Final Grant Report along with a Final Budget Expenditure Report for the Rest Haven Board of Directors by October 31, 2021 detailing the manner in which the grant monies have been used and documenting results and progress.
+All of the above reports can be found on our website below and must be submitted and emailed to Peggy McNamara, Executive Director, at firstname.lastname@example.org.
+The Final Report includes a brief description of the project, a summary of how the funds were spent, if goals, objectives and timelines outlined in the original proposal were met and if there were any changes or challenges during the grant period.
 In addition, the Final Budget Expenditure Report should reflect all expenses that Rest Haven grant funds were used for and any applicable matching grant funds or in kind donations used.
 Receipts must be submitted for any individual items purchased over $1,000.00 and Rest Haven reserves the right to request additional receipts as deemed necessary.
 Should an awardee not submit a final report, future applications for funding will not be considered.

-Before writing grant proposal, please read the Frequently Asked Questions (FAQ) at the bottom of this page to learn what can and cannot be funded and the answers to other common questions.
+Before writing grant proposal, please scroll down to the bottom of this page and read the Frequently Asked Questions (FAQ) to learn what can and cannot be funded and the answers to other common questions.

-All requests must be typed and each section of the request labeled and tabbed in the order listed below:
+All requests must be typed and each section of the request labeled and tabbed in the order listed below.
+In addition, all requests must include the downloadable forms for the cover page and the proposed budget noted below.

 Table of Contents